CDGCBR: East Cheshire Branch

 Words from the Webmaster

 The Chester Diocesan Guild of Church Bell Ringers is having a major redesign of its website.
 The basic idea is to give all of the websites [the guild's and each of the five branches' websites] a common style.
-The new version should be up and running in early 2017.
+The new version should be up and running in mid 2017.
 In the meantime, this website is filling the gap.

 Here's an introduction to the new site

 - The Contacts page has a list of all officers in the branch, and all the towers in our branch with their contact details.
 I've added practice times, a link to Dove's Guide, a link to Google Maps for driving instructions, contact email addresses and mobile phone numbers [where available].
 I originally copied all this data from the annual report, but I've since contacted people for updates [note the "Last Updated" date at the bottom for each tower].
-I am still waiting to hear from Hyde, Dunham Massey, Gawsworth, Hayfield, Taxal, and Chelford.
+I am still waiting to hear from Hyde, Dunham Massey, Gawsworth, Hayfield, and Taxal.
 Therefore, the information shown for these towers may be inaccurate.

 - The Programme page obviously has the programme for 2017.
 There is a live calendar at the bottom of the page, but I'm not happy with how it looks/works.
 More generally, any news about upcoming events from the Secretary will appear on this [Home] page in the "The Latest from Clive" section above.

 - The Towers page shows a map of all the towers in our branch.
 If you click on any of the numbers, you'll get a side panel giving you more details about the tower.
 In addition, there's an active table underneath which allows you to search for a tower by name, location or number.
-However, the table and the map aren't connected.
+However, please note that the table and the map aren't connected.

 - On the Map page, there is an interactive map for all the towers in the branch.
 From there, you can pick the number of bells and/or the practice night, and the map will show you which towers fulfil those criteria and where they are located.
 It's the same information as shown on the Practices page, but with the benefit of a map so that you can see relative locations of towers.
 This is really designed for use on a tablet or desktop computer; it doesn't work very well on a mobile phone.